How to generate the Design History File for your medical device

 Note about Configuration Item Type: Tasks - see WI-03 Task

-• Tasks are a way to assign team members to perform work.
-They can provide all the context needed to users to perform the work (e.g. the RQ or SW item to be implemented) and help track that the work is done.
+• Tasks are a way to assign team members work.
+They can provide all the context needed to users to perform the work (e.g. the RQ or SW item to be implemented) and help track that the work is done

-• While Tasks are not the primary Configuration Item Type included in any Release Documents, Tasks that Trace back to Requirements, Software Item Specs, CAPAs, and other Configuration Items will appear in Release Documents
+• While Tasks are not the primary Configuration Item type included in any Release Documents, Tasks that trace back to Requirements, Software Item Specs, CAPAs, and other Configuration Items may appear in Release Documents

-• A common reason to use the Task configuration item in Ketryx is to provide developers with additional information on how to perform an implementation that will not show up in regulatory submissions, and track that it was indeed implemented
+• The use of Tasks within an organization is optional.
+A common reason to use the Task configuration item in Ketryx is to provide developers with additional information on how to perform an implementation that will not show up in regulatory submissions, and/or to track that the information was implemented

 Key resulting document: Risk Management File